Snapshot creation tutorial

 - Perform a cumulative update to a higher level

-Optionally, managing the object settings
+Managing the object settings

-Details about the Object Settings
+Important info about the Object Settings

 Date and Time formats:

 Did you get an unrealistic amount of incomplete objects?
 Often, the date format will be the issue.
-The default is “dd-mm-yy” and is used to find expected date formats in your custom objects.
+The default is set to the “dd-mm-yy” and is used to find expected date formats in your custom objects.
 If this format is not aligning with the format your actual objects use, it cannot parse the date format into our system and is seen as invalid.
 The time format option is either 12h or 24h.

 Include C/AL code: